- Housing and Residence Life Handbook

 On-campus student housing is an integral part of the overall college experience.
 It is our hope that this will be a productive and exciting year for you.
 Our goal is to provide you with a comfortable living environment that is conducive to both living and learning.
 With collaborative cooperation and support, we will be successful in accomplishing this goal.
 We encourage you to utilize residence life and housing services and other campus resources should they become necessary.
 Other resources include, but are not limited to, Academic Advisement, The Counseling and Testing Center, Student Health Services, and Campus Police.

 Live-in staff members are available to assist you 24 hours a day, seven days a week.
-If you need anything, please feel free to call on your Resident Advisor, Resident Administrator, or the staff in the main office.
+If you need anything, please feel free to call on your Resident Advisor, Community Director, or the staff in the main office.
 A listing of the staff is located on our web site.

 We hope that you enjoy your stay with us and we wish you the very best in your educational endeavors.
 If there is anything we can do for you as a resident of UNC Pembroke, please let us know.